 Guided art experiences throughout the course will help spark your own creativity and enhance learning.

 The 6-hour course is comprised of 3 units of approximately 2-hours each.
-Six CE credits are available for MFTs, social workers, and counselors (course meets Continuing Education standards set by Texas Behavioral Health Executive Council).
-CEs meet the standards for ATCB.
+Six CE credits are available for MFTs, social workers, and counselors (through sponsorship by CE-Classes.com).
+CEs may meet the standards for ATCB, art therapists should verify the current requirements.

 The online platform allows you to work with your own schedule and at your own pace.